Last Updated on October 5, 2025 by Kayla

 Information overload can be one disadvantage of CGM.
 For this reason, hiring a coach who understands the importance of blood sugar balance or choosing a CGM service that includes dietitian services is helpful.

-Popular CGM subscription services like Veri, NutriSense, Signos, and Levels range in price from $109 to $399 per month.
-If you’re willing and able to make the investment, using CGM for weight loss could be a game-changer for you.
+Popular CGM subscription services like NutriSense, Signos, and Levels can cost up to $399 per month.
+If you’re willing and able to make the investment, using CGM for weight loss can be a game-changer.

 How to use CGM to lose weight

-For example, one tactic I teach my clients is “cushion your carbs.”
-By pairing carbohydrates with other macronutrients like protein or fat, you can reduce glucose spikes and minimize symptoms of blood sugar imbalance.
+One tactic I teach my clients to prevent blood sugar spikes and crashes is to “cushion carbs.”
+Pairing carbohydrates with other macronutrients, like protein, fat, and fiber, you can minimize the symptoms of blood sugar imbalance.

-To help select blood sugar-friendly food options, download a free copy of my dietitian-approved grocery list which includes an email mini-series for weight loss.
+To help select blood sugar-friendly food options, download a free copy of my dietitian-approved grocery list, which includes a mini email series on macros for weight loss.

 Overall, CGM allows you to create a flexible, personalized weight loss plan that works for you.
-With continuous feedback from CGM, you’ll learn how to enjoy foods you love without tediously counting calories or “hitting your macros.”
+With continuous feedback from CGM, you’ll learn how to enjoy foods you love without tediously counting every calorie or being overly restrictive with your food choices.

 As a result, losing weight with CGM is both informative and rewarding, making it more likely that you change your eating behaviors for the long haul.